HomeDirectoriesWhat is a Directory in an Organization?

 Did you know?
 According to GuideStar’s research on nonprofit organisations, directories with user-generated content see 3x higher engagement than those maintained solely by administrators.
 People engage with systems they help build.

 Make the old way harder than the new way.
-Gradually phase out alternative information sources, redirect requests to the directory, and integrate directory usage into standard workflows.
+Gradually phase out alternative information sources, redirect requests to the directory, and build directory usage into standard workflows.
 Eventually, the directory becomes the path of least resistance.

-Technology and Tools
+Technology and tools

 Microsoft Active Directory remains the 800-pound gorilla, especially for Windows-centric organisations.
-It’s strong, well-documented, and integrates seamlessly with the Microsoft ecosystem.
+It’s strong, well-documented, and integrates smoothly with the Microsoft ecosystem.
 But it’s also complex, requires major knowledge, and can be overkill for smaller organisations.

 Open-source options like OpenLDAP and FreeIPA appeal to technically sophisticated organisations wanting complete control.
 You save on licensing but pay in implementation and maintenance complexity.
 It’s a classic build-versus-buy trade-off.

-Integration with Existing Systems
+Integration with existing systems

 HR system integration keeps employee data current.
 When someone joins, leaves, or changes roles, directory updates should happen automatically.
 Manual updates are error-prone and unsustainable at scale.

 Communication platform integration brings directories to where people work.
-Slack commands to find colleagues, Teams presence indicators pulled from directory status, email signatures automatically generated from directory data – these conveniences drive adoption.
+Slack commands to find colleagues, Teams presence indicators pulled from directory status, email signatures automatically generated from directory data: these conveniences drive adoption.

 API-first architectures enable creative integrations.
 Want your helpdesk system to automatically route tickets based on directory knowledge tags?
 Build it.
 Need the phone system to display caller information from the vendor directory?
 Totally doable.